Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 • Doesn’t provide workability of blade irons

-When it comes to craftsmanship, Ping, and their latest iron set, the G430, certainly deliver the goods.
+When it comes to craftsmanship, Ping certainly delivers the goods.
 Ideal for mid handicappers, the G430 set provides distance, accuracy, and precise shotmaking.

 I loved the groove system along the face as it produces a healthy amount of spin from the fairway and light rough.
 Even from the deeper rough, I enjoyed the club’s ability to rescue the shot from trouble.